lorenzocarlini/arduino_temperature_station/README.md

 ## Configuration

->Remember to assign different IPs and MACs if you plan on deployng more than one device in the same network.

 In order to connect the device to a TCP Server, you'll have to manually assign an IP and a MAC to the device and specify the Server's IP.